 Find out more about the ‘What was the Holocaust?’ interactive timeline teaching resource you will be able to access after attending one of our Core CPD days.

-Find out more about our ‘Telling the story of ‘resistance” teaching resources you will be able to access after attending one of our Core CPD days.
+Find out more about the teaching resources you will be able to access after attending one of our ‘Being human?’ workshops.

 - What is the continuing significance of the Holocaust in the modern world?